• Skip to primary navigation

 four images showing how to prepare the cheesecake crust

-Melt one stick of butter and add the butter and sugar to the ground pistachios and digestive biscuits, mix well.*The mixture should be wet enough to form, but not so wet that it oozes butter.
+Melt one 6 tablespoons of butter and add the melted butter and sugar to the ground pistachios and graham crackers, mix well.

 four images showing how to make ricotta cheesecake batter

-In your mixer blend together the ricotta cheese, mascarpone, and Greek yogurt.
+In your mixer, blend together the ricotta cheese, mascarpone, and Greek yogurt.
 Blend until the mixture is smooth.

 Add the eggs one at a time until well blended.
 Next, add the sugar, flour, salt, grated lemon peel, lemon juice, and vanilla.
 Blend well until very creamy.